On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 Check out our fave cafés in Kennedy Town.

-Winstons Coffee has two branches in Hong Kong.
+Winstons Coffee has two locations in Hong Kong.

 The team at Coco Espresso delivers some of the tastiest coffee in town, time after time.
 A family-owned and operated business, the award-winning baristas brew creamy lattes and perfect long blacks using beans that are sourced from some of the finest locations before being blended and roasted in Hong Kong.
 We always love the smell as you walk through the doors at their many locations across Hong Kong.